 I was in Savannah recently for a wedding and took lots of pictures.
 Savannah, Georgia is a picture-perfect southern town (if you stay in the historic area) preserved through a combination of General Sherman’s mercy and Savannah College of Art and Design’s diligence.
 Half of downtown seems to be owned by SCAD, with each department occupying its own architecturally rich structure.
 One of my fellow travelers was determined to take only “coffee table book” pictures, and did so with great success.
 This is a place filled with lavishly wrought iron balconies, blossoming dogwood and magnolia trees, spanish moss, and pretty fountains.
 Couples from across the country come here to be married and have their pictures taken among the city’s 22 garden squares.
 I decided to concentrate instead on the overlooked modern parts of town.
-Above (from left to right) you see a school or a convent across the street from the Cathedral of St. John the Baptist, the Savannah Theater (it looks like a movie theater but it’s a stage), and an office building—perhaps a bank or government building—on the corner of East Broughton and Abercorn.
+Above (from top to bottom) you see a school or a convent located across the street from the Cathedral of St. John the Baptist, the Savannah Theater (it looks like a movie theater but it’s a stage), and an office building—perhaps a bank or government building—on the corner of East Broughton and Abercorn.

 The town’s urban plan is of great interest.
 It was drawn up by English General James Oglethorpe for the purpose of military defense against the Spanish and the indigenous nations to the south and west, and for the prevention of disease.
 The plan’s beauty seems to be of only secondary interest to its creator.
 The core idea is the creation of very small neighborhoods, or wards, each anchored by a square that includes both tything lots and trust lots, the later of which were small blocks along the shorter sides of the square intended to house only civic buildings.
 It’s alleyways are a New Urbanist’s dream, and I took photos of those as well for my colleague Robert Orr (though he probably has his own stock already).

 Savannah is a place with a lot of folk lore and a lot of interesting people (especially because of the presence of its art school—I saw Manolo Blahnik on the street going to a private showing of an exhibition about his shoes).
 The film Midnight in the Garden of Good and Evil was shot here, which I re-watched immediately upon my return.
 They also serve rose petal ice cream at the local homemade ice cream shop.
-Above are some photos of quirky Savannah, including a parking garage, a DIYer’s home, and a SCAD art house movie theater.

 Finally, I’ll leave you with a song, Hard Hearted Hannah.
 My mother sang it to me when I told her about my trip.
 It’s a tin pan alley song from 1924.
 You can hear Belle Baker sing it, or Ella Fitzgerald.
 Here’s another fantastic, melancholy version from Ray Charles.